MitchellAcoustics/Soundscapy/README.md

 Python for soundscapes (SSID)

 ## Branches
 All of the initial research code was written using functions.
 I'm planning to convert it to object-oriented programming to massively simplify it.
-In order to make something available, the `functional` branch:
+In order to make something available right now, the `functional` branch:
 1. is based on (way too many) functions
 2. should actually work (heh, functional)